-ISSN 1894-5678 Design Cover: Reine Linjer Photo front page: Rudolf Svensen © Norwegian Veterinary Institute 2018 Summary Infectious salmon anaemia (ISA) (pathogenic ISAV HPR-del) and Renibacterium salmoninarum were not detected in conjunction with surveillance in ISA free zones or compartments in 2017.
-According to the received reports from private laboratories on surveillance carried out in ISA control zones and compartments, ISAV HPR-del was detected on six sites.
-Introduction Infectious salmon anaemia (ISA) is a serious disease in salmon caused by ISA virus (ISAV), within the Orthomyxoviridae family.
-The disease was described for the first time in Atlantic salmon (Salmo salar) in Norway in 1984, and has since been reported in several countries: USA, UK, Scotland, Canada, Faroe Islands, and Chile.
+Infectious salmon anaemia (ISA) is a serious disease in salmon caused by ISA virus (ISAV), within the Orthomyxoviridae family.
+The disease was described for the first time in Atlantic salmon (Salmo salar) in Norway in 1984, and has since been reported in several countries: USA, UK, Canada, Faroe Islands, and Chile.
 In Norway, the number of outbreaks peaked in the early 1990s with more than 80 cases per year.
-In the late 80ies and early 90ies several measures were implemented by the Norwegian Food Safety Authority (NFSA) in order to combat and limit spread of the disease.
+In the late 80ies and early 90ies several measures were implemented by the Norwegian Food Safety Authority (NFSA) in order to combat and limit the spread of the disease.
 Since 1993, the number of annual outbreaks has varied between 1 and 20, and ISA is still a recurring challenge to the salmon farming industry in Norway.
-There are two main variants of ISAV, one being associated with ISA outbreaks, virulent and highly pathogenic, termed HPR-deleted ISAV (ISAV HPR-del), and the other variant termed ISAV HPRO, assumed non-pathogenic.
+There are two main types of ISAV; one virulent type with varying pathogenicity associated with ISA outbreaks termed HPR-deleted ISAV (ISAV HPR-del), and the other type regarded as non-pathogeneic, causing subclinical infections, termed ISAV HPRO.
+The HPRO type is now regarded the origin of the virulent HPR-del type through differential mutations of at least two virus genes.